oppia/oppia-web-developer-docs/Instructions-for-Reviewers.md

 Simply visit this URL: https://github.com/pulls/assigned.
 It takes you to a list of PRs that are assigned to you, across all repositories.

 **Note:** If you just want to restrict to the oppia/oppia repository, use https://github.com/oppia/oppia/pulls/assigned/{{USERNAME}} instead (replacing `{{USERNAME}}` with your GitHub username at the end.
-But note that this will omit your assigned PRs from other Oppia repositories.
+However, the resulting list will not include your assigned PRs from other Oppia repositories.

 ## When you first receive a review request